 Unmet Need: Treatment for age-related frailty

 Frailty is a natural part of the aging process, and generally refers to a collection of disorders including muscle wasting, bronchoconstriction-related lung disorders (e.g., asthma, bronchitis, COPD), metabolic disorders (e.g., diabetes, glucose intolerance, atherosclerosis, obesity), male reproductive disorders (e.g., infertility, low sperm count), and cognitive disorders (e.g. depression, memory loss).
 Currently, the only proven treatment for sarcopenia – age-related loss of muscle fitness and strength – is regulation of diet and exercise.
-Recently, it has been demonstrated that the blood circulating levels of the multifunctional, osteoblast-derived hormone osteocalcin decline with age.
-As such, it is possible that a decrease in osteocalcin levels may lead to frailty during aging; however, there are not currently any methods for osteocalcin hormone replacement that may alleviate age-related frailty.
+Recently, it has been demonstrated that the blood circulating levels of the multifunctional, osteoblast-derived hormone osteocalcin decline with age and correlate with increased frailty, suggesting that osteocalcin replacement therapy may be used to alleviate age-related frailty.

-The Technology: Osteocalcin hormone therapy improves muscle function
+The Technology: Osteocalcin hormone therapy for improving muscle function

-Osteocalcin injections have been shown to improve muscle function by up to 20% in a mouse model of aging.
+This technology has been tested in mouse models, where injections have been shown to improve muscle function by up to 20%.

 Applications: